 47(1) The assignee, liquidator or trustee has the further right, at any time before so electing, by notice in writing to the landlord, to surrender possession or disclaim any such lease; and his entry into possession of the leased premises and the occupation thereof by him, while required for the purposes of the trust estate, shall not be deemed to be evidence of an intention on his part to elect to retain possession under section 46.

 47(2) Where the assignor, or the person or firm or corporation against whom a receiving order has been made in bankruptcy, or a winding-up order has been made, being a lessee, has, before the making of the assignment or order, demised by way of under-lease, approved or consented to in writing by the landlord, any premises and the assignee, liquidator or trustee surrenders, disclaims or elects to assign the lease, the under-lessee shall, if he so elects in writing within three months of the assignment or order, stand in the same position with the landlord as though he were a direct lessee from the landlord, but subject, except as to rental payable, to the same liabilities and obligations as the assignor, bankrupt or insolvent company was subject to under the lease at the date of the assignment or order.

 47(3) The under-lessee shall, in that event, be required to covenant to pay to the landlord a rental not less than that payable by the under-lessee to the debtor, and if the last mentioned rental was greater than that payable by the debtor to the landlord the under-lessee shall be required to covenant to pay to the landlord the like greater rental.

-47(4) Where a dispute arises under this section, it shall be disposed of, upon a summary application, by a judge of the Court of Queen's Bench.
+47(4) Where a dispute arises under this section, it shall be disposed of, upon a summary application, by a judge of the Court of King's Bench.